callumhackett/obsidian_polka_theme/README.md

 ## Color Customization

 Due to the way the theme shares color values between elements for cohesion, Polka ignores the accent color in your Obsidian settings.
-You can still choose your own accent color for the ribbon and much else besides, but you'll need to [create a CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
-For example, this:
+You can still choose your own accent color, which will be applied in the ribbon and elsewhere, but you'll need to [create a CSS snippet](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) and override the `--accent-main` parameter with a raw RGB value.
+For example:

 ```
 .theme-dark {